 2. Make sure your dog is healthy – and get insurance

 If we had adopted from a Malta shelter, we would know more about our dog and its health.
 But we adopted our dog privately, naively trusting that the previous owners had taken care of him and his health.
 Even though we got his vaccination card and thought everything was up to date, upon looking at it, we quickly realised they never even finished his puppy vaccinations.
 Needles to say, we went straight to the vet.

-When adopting your dog, it is really important to make sure that the dog is healthy and has all vaccinations etc. If you do not adopt from a shelter where this is already sorted, head straight to the vet after adopting your senior dog.
-Do a general check-up and ensure that all is up to date.
+When adopting your dog, it is really important to make sure that the dog is healthy and has all vaccinations.
+If you do not adopt from a shelter where this is already sorted, head straight to the vet after adopting your senior dog.
+Do a general check-up and ensure that everything is up to date.

-In hindsight, I would also recommend to insure your adopted senior dog.
+In hindsight, I would also recommend insuring your adopted senior dog.
 We didn’t insure Bo right away and definitely regretted that when we had to spend most of January this year back and from the vet after his eye got injured.

 How can I ensure my dog in Malta?